+n. • der Category:

+rovi der Type:

+Custo mized In-Home Supports Provider Agency

+rovi der Qualifications

+I icense (specify):

+(Certificate (specify):

-Durani dan Taman rovider Type: Customized In-Home Supports Provider Agency Provider Qualifications License (specify): Certificate (specify): Certificate of accreditation from CARF or The Council on Quality and Leadership (CQL) or apwaiver of such accreditation approved by DDSD oplicable Other Standard (specify): Have a current business license issued by the state, county or city government.
+Certificate of accreditation from CARF or The Council on Quality and Leadership (CQL) or applicable waiver of such accreditation approved by DDSD

+(Other Standard (specify):

+Have a current business license issued by the state, county or city government.
 Current CPR and First Aid certification.

 Quality Improvement (QI) strategies as required per the DDW Standards and DDW Provider Agreement.

-Verification of Provider Qualifications Entity Responsible for Verification: DOH/DDSD Frequency of Verification: Prior to the approval of the initial provider agreement, and at least, every three (3) years upon renewal Prior to the approval of the initial provider agreement, and at least every three (3) years upon a Providers under DOH sanctions may be required to submit provider renewal applications more frequently.
-Providers under DOH sanctions may be required to submit provider renewal applications more frequently.
-Providers under DOH sanctions may be required to submit provider renewal applications more frequently.
-Appendix C: Participant Services C-1/C-3: Service Specification tate laws, regulations and policies referenced in the specification are readily available to CMS upon the Medicaid agency or the operating agency (if applicable).
-Bervice Type: Other Service Is provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional pecified in statute. request through Providers under DOH sanctions may be required to submit provider renewal applications more frequently.
-Appendix C: Participant Services C-1/C-3: Service Specification tate laws, regulations and policies referenced in the specification are readily available to CMS upon the Medicaid agency or the operating agency (if applicable). ervice Type: Other Service Is provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional statute. ervice Title: request through Providers under DOH sanctions may be required to submit provider renewal applications more frequently.
-Appendix C: Participant Services request through
+L cation of Provider Qualifications

+I Entity Responsible for Verification:

+L OOH/DDSD

+I requency of Verification:

+Prior to the approval of the initial provider agreement, and at least every three (3) years upon renewal.
+Providers under DOH sanctions may be required to submit provider renewal applications more requently.

+pp endix C: Participant Services C-1/C-3: Service Specification

+e Me rvic the pro ecifi aws, regulations and policies referenced in the specification are readily available to CMS upon request through dicaid agency or the operating agency (if applicable). e Type: Service vided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service need in statute. e Title:

+niin onmental Modifications

+11 V 11

+Taxonomy: